Marcelo-Diament/pratica_sequelize_4/README.md

          * }], {});
          */
         await queryInterface.bulkInsert('Todos', [{
-                title: 'To Do 01',
+                titulo: 'To Do 01',
-                excerpt: 'Resumo do To Do 01',
+                resumo: 'Resumo do To Do 01',
-                description: 'Descrição completa do To Do 01' },
+                descricao: 'Descrição completa do To Do 01' },
             {
-                title: 'To Do 02',
+                titulo: 'To Do 02',
-                excerpt: 'Resumo do To Do 02',
+                resumo: 'Resumo do To Do 02',
-                description: 'Descrição completa do To Do 02' },
+                descricao: 'Descrição completa do To Do 02' },
             {
-                title: 'To Do 03',
+                titulo: 'To Do 03',
-                excerpt: 'Resumo do To Do 03',
+                resumo: 'Resumo do To Do 03',
-                description: 'Descrição completa do To Do 03' }
+                descricao: 'Descrição completa do To Do 03' }
         ], {});
     },